Configure Token Issuance Authorizers

 http://localhost:8443/oauth/v2/oauth-authorize?client_id=oauth-tools&response_type=code&redirect_uri=oauth.tools%3a%2f%2fapp%2fcallback%2fcode&state=1770905431829-vEZ&scope=read+write&code_challenge=vMWrcur5O5tYARZGK6XtqcG23qIdHH6YbYi-OMAMkXg&code_challenge_method=S256

 If required, create an account and log in.
 When redeeming the authorization code for an access token, study the response from the Curity Identity Server.
-You can see that it issued the read scope only.
+You should see that it issued both the read and write scopes, as you have just logged in to the server.

 json